Pancreatic cancer, weight loss and hyperglycemia: two ‘spies’ for early diagnosis-breakinglatest.news-Breaking Latest News

 Weight loss, hyperglycemia and diabetes could help identify pancreatic cancer up to three years earlier than current diagnoses.
-A news that arrives a few days after World Pancreatic Cancer Awareness Day (November 17) and that could change the survival rates which unfortunately for this type of cancer are still very low.
+A news that comes a few days before the World Day for the awareness of pancreatic cancer (November 17) and that could change the survival rates that unfortunately for this type of cancer are still very low.
 This is suggested by researchers from the University of Surrey, in collaboration with Pancreatic Cancer Action and the University of Oxford who conducted a study on over 8,000 patients diagnosed with pancreatic cancer and compared them with a control group of 34,979. .
 The study was recently published in the journal Plos One.

 A silent tumor